Fed’s inflation-messaging dilemma worsens

+(The authors are Reuters Breakingviews columnists.
+The opinions expressed are their own.)

-Accelerating U.S. inflation is a communication, rather than an economic, problem for Federal Reserve Chair Jerome Powell .
+WASHINGTON (Reuters Breakingviews) - Accelerating U.S. inflation is a communication, rather than an economic, problem for Federal Reserve Chair Jerome Powell.
 Consumer prices rose 5% in May from a year earlier, the highest annual rate since 2008, data showed on Thursday.
-Even the core rate, which strips out food and energy prices, was up 3.8%, a three-decade high.
+Even the core rate, which strips out food and energy prices, was up 3.8%, a three-decade high here.

 Capital Calls - More concise insights on global finance: